EdgeConnect for Kubernetes Connector

 Define RoleBinding/ClusterRoleBinding

-# This is an example role binding definition, adjust to your needs.
+# This is an example of a RoleBinding definition, adjust it to your needs.

 apiVersion: rbac.authorization.k8s.io/v1